We Value Your Privacy

-In Surrey over one in five people - 200,000 adults - are classified as wholly ‘inactive’, meaning they do less than 30 minutes of physical activity, such as walking, per week.
+In Surrey almost one in five people - over 190,000 adults - are classified as wholly ‘inactive’, meaning they do less than 30 minutes of physical activity, such as walking, per week.
 This puts them at higher risk of developing long-term health conditions.
 (County trends and results by borough, can be found in our 'Active Lives' charts).

 For those who are inactive, are disabled, have a health condition, are pregnant, or are older or frail, any amount of movement is of benefit4,5 and there is usually no need to gain 'permission' from health professionals provided patients start gradually.

 Please refer to the different guidelines for the physical activity needed for general health benefits at different life stages.